LumosRohs/tuna_rungu_apps/README.md

 # tuna_rungu_apps

-Flutter Project for college assingments.
+Flutter Project for college assignments.

 ## How to run